2 x ½ Day Introduction Sessions | 4th & 5th August 2020

 - Global implementation + SA and SADC position

-The Advanced GHS Course is for Technical and SHERQ Personnel who need to understand the criteria and methodology for GHS Classification and are responsible to classify their products (and waste), produce GHS Compliant SDS and product labels.
+The Advanced GHS Course builds on the Intro course, It is for Technical and SHERQ Personnel who need to understand the criteria and methodology for GHS Classification and are responsible to Classify their products (and waste), produce GHS Compliant SDS, and product labels.

 Refraline Group of Companies – “I found this course to add immense value to our current process of SDS and label update.
 Liz is not only an expert in this field, but can explain the technical jargon regarding the GHS with simplicity.
 I left the course with a far better understanding and it has made the process of updating far easier.
 Liz is always available to help and maintain communication with delegates regarding changes after the courses are complete.
 I would recommend the courses to all companies required to undergo this process.” – Jacques Krog Group SHEQ Specialist